 Clean the kitchen area and wash hands with soap and water.

-In a large saucepan, sauté carrot, onion, garlic, and celery in oil until the onions and celery are tender, about 4 to 5 minutes.
+In a large saucepan, sauté carrot, onion, celery, and minced garlic in oil until the onions and celery are tender, about 4 to 5 minutes.

 Add cooked chopped ham, ham bone, or smoked ham hock (optional).